dovecot/documentation/source/configuration_manual/quota/index.rst

 Quota Rules
 ^^^^^^^^^^^

-See :ref:`plugin-quota-setting_quota` for the details on the syntax of the quota rule setting.
+See :dovecot_plugin:ref:`quota` for the details on the syntax of the quota rule setting.

 For `Maildir++ quota <maildir_quota>`_ if ``maildirsize`` file exists the limits are taken from it but if it doesn't exist the ``?`` limits are used.